Ahn In-sook

 Ahn In-sook (or spelled Ahn In-suk; born October 8, 1952) is a South Korean actress.
 Ahn was born in Seoul and graduated from Chung-Ang University with a major in film and theater.
-Ahn was a member of KBS children's choir and debuted as a daughter of actor, Kim Jin-kyu in the 1963 film Bubu joyak directed by Choi Hun.
+Ahn was a member of the KBS children's choir and debuted as a daughter of actor Kim Jin-kyu in the 1963 film Bubu joyak directed by Choi Hun.